 Vacuum-seal the plastic bag that you have placed your brisket in.
 You can add some gravy if you desire, but the sous vide technique will preserve moisture even without extra sauce.

-The plastic bag must be of good quality and durable, so that, it does not burst during the heating process.
+The vacuum sealed bag must be of good quality and durable, so that, it does not burst during the heating process.
 The water must never come into contact with the meat.

 Step 4: Put the Meat to Heat in Water

 Put the meat in warm water and let it heat up.
-The brisket will be ready when it reaches the water temperature, which is 160 degrees.
+The brisket will be ready when it reaches the same temperature as water, which is 160 degrees.
 The time length itself will depend on how big the pieces are.

-The process will be speeded up significantly if you cut the beef into slices first before putting it in the bag.
+The process will be speeded up significantly if you cut the beef into slices first before putting it in the plastic wrap.
 You can also separate them into multiple bags if you have a lot of meat.
 After the meat is heated, take it out of the bag and serve.

 FAQs